tokuda109/flask-docs-ja/docs/upgrading.rst

 -   Rendering templates was simplified.
 Now the blueprints can provide template folders which are added to a general template searchpath.
-    This means that you need to add another subfolder with the blueprint's name into that folder if you want ``blueprintname/template.html`` as the template name.
+    This means that you need to add another subfolder with the blueprint's name into that folder if you want :file:`blueprintname/template.html` as the template name.

-If you continue to use the `Module` object which is deprecated, Flask will restore the previous behavior as good as possible.
+If you continue to use the ``Module`` object which is deprecated, Flask will restore the previous behavior as good as possible.
 However we strongly recommend upgrading to the new blueprints as they provide a lot of useful improvement such as the ability to attach a blueprint multiple times,